glamod/marine-user-guide2/docs/source/index.rst

 * config_file: path to the monthly grids configuration file

+.. _qi_counts_um_section:

 Selected quality indicators time series
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Monthly time series of categorical counts of quality indicators in the header table aggregated over all the source-deck IDs.
+Monthly time series of quality indicators' value counts aggregated over all the source-deck partitions.
 These are additionally, split in counts by main platform types (ships and buoys) and include the total number of reports.
 They are stored in ascii pipe separated files.

-The configuration file, :ref:`qi_counts_um`, includes \
+The configuration file monthly_qi.json ( :ref:`qi_counts_um`), includes very
-very limited parameterization, with the platform type segregation pending to be \
-parameterized.
+limited parameterization, basically the data paths.
+The python script only works on the CDM header table quality indicators.

 A launcher bash script configures the SLURM job for each quality indicator summarized (currently only report_quality and duplicate_status) and logs to